COVID-19 During a Divorce: How to Manage the Stress

 So what happens when, on top of all of this stress and weight, a pandemic sweeps the world, putting a freeze on life as we knew it and perhaps even trapping us in close quarters with the one from whom we are ready to distance ourselves?
 The effects of COVID-19 have, so far, meant a drastic shift in lives and perspectives.
 Hopefully, this time would inspire simple gratitude for the health and presence of your loved ones, even your ex-spouse.
 But the fear, stress, boredom, confusion, and personal upheaval that happen at this time only add insult to the injury of a divorce proceeding, especially when it is largely placed on pause.

 How to Take Care of Yourself Mid-Divorce During COVID-19

 Self-care is essential at this time.
 It is not selfish to use this extra time at home to slow down and treat yourself to self-care rituals that make your body, mind, and spirit feel nourished.
-Especially as you transition to post-marriage life, recommitting to your health, your healing and your dreams is essential and a solid base from which you can move forward in your life.
+Especially as you transition to post-marriage life, recommitting to your health, healing, and dreams are essential and a solid base from which you can move forward in your life.
 Consider practices such as meditation and yoga, which provide the inner space for you to process some of the difficult emotions and thoughts surrounding your divorce, as well as the fear and uncertainty that the pandemic brings up.